LadnerLab/PepSIRF/doc/module_readme/README_deconv.md

                                         but both 4 and 0.45 are.
                                         [scoring_species]

+  --id_name_map arg                     File containing mappings from taxonomic
+                                        id to name.
+This file should be formatted like the file
+                                        'rankedlineage.dmp' from NCBI.
+It is
+                                        recommended to either use this file or a subset of this file that at least contains the species ids of the
+                                        designed peptides.
+If included, the
+                                        output will contain a column denoting
+                                        the name of the species as well as the id. [scoring_species]

   --score_overlap_threshold arg (=1)    Once two species have been found to be
                                         within 'score_tie_threshold' number of
                                         peptides of one another, they are then